These super-easy Southwestern Beef Wraps are made in the pressure cooker or slow cooker. They are the perfect comfort food and perfect party food!

 1 onion, chopped

-2 1/2-ish lb. beef roast, trimmed of fat but left whole
+2 1/2-3-pound beef roast (like chuck, top, or bottom round), trimmed of fat but left whole

-1 14 1/2 oz. can Mexican-style diced tomatoes OR 1 can of Rotel tomatoes (regular or mild, depending on your preference)
+1 14 1/2 oz. can Mexican-style diced tomatoes OR 1 can of Rotel tomatoes (spiciness depending on your preference)

 Small flour tortillas (click here to make your own!)

 Desired toppings: salsa or pico de gallo, guacamole, sour cream, shredded cheese, chopped cilantro, etc.